 Vaccinations are a complex and very contentious topic right now, both in Canada and in the U.S., so just the facts:

-- Some vaccinations are required for public school entry.
-Exemptions and work-arounds are possible in many jurisdictions in Canada.
+- Some vaccinations are encouraged for most public schools.
+Exemptions are possible in most jurisdictions in Canada.

-- Some workplaces, such as nursing homes, require staff to either have vaccinations or use a face mask.
+- Some workplaces, such as nursing homes, require staff to either have vaccinations or use a face mask instead during flu outbreaks.

 Health care is a complex topic in Canada, the U.S., the UK, and in many other countries.

-If you are planning to move back to Canada, or move here for the first time, please educate yourself about the Canadian health care system.
+If you are planning to move back to Canada, or move here for the first time, please educate yourself about how the Canadian health care system works.